yisyang-terry/taspla-ios/README.md

 # Taspla

-Native iOS app (SwiftUI) for values‑aligned planning.
+Taspla (TASk PLAnner) is a native iOS app (SwiftUI) for values‑aligned planning.
 This repo now has two parts:

 - `Taspla.xcodeproj` + `Taspla/` — the Xcode app project scaffolded from Xcode 16
 - `terry-code/` — prior code and docs moved here: